igrmk/twiskers/README.md

 Otherwise, it's just the combination of TV and whiskers.

 The original brown color of the Kitty icon was chosen, though the lightness differs.
-Long ago, an old tube TV served as my monitor, and I can't think of anything else that's brown and related to consoles other than a TV.
+Back in the day, an old tube TV served as my monitor, and I can't think of anything else brown that's related to consoles other than a TV.
 So, let it be TV.

+By the way, if you have a sharp eye and a good display, you might spot the original cat reflected on the screen.

 Installation
 ------------